-Bus shelters in Cambridge are owned and maintained by either the City, Cemusa or the MBTA.
-In 2004, the City of Cambridge entered into an agreement with Cemusa Inc, through a program developed by the MBTA.
+Bus shelters in Cambridge are owned and maintained by the City, the MBTA, JCDecaux, or other private entities.
+Since 2004, the City of Cambridge has had an agreement with JCDecaux (formerly Cemusa), through a program developed by the MBTA.

-Cemusa sells advertising space on one end panel of each shelter to finance the purchase and maintenance of these shelters with a portion of any net profits going to the City and the MBTA.
-Locations of Cemusa shelters were determined by identifying the busiest bus stops, environmental justice areas, as well as stops near senior housing developments, hospitals and other locations where a shelter is of particular benefit.
+JCDecaux sells advertising space on one end panel of each shelter to finance the purchase and maintenance of these shelters with a portion of any net profits going to the City and the MBTA.
+Locations of JCDecaux shelters are determined by identifying the busiest bus stops, environmental justice areas, as well as stops near senior housing developments, hospitals and other locations where a shelter is of particular benefit.

-The City also owns and maintains shelters that were installed prior to the Cemusa program, or in locations where a Cemusa shelter was not deemed feasible.
-The MBTA also owns and maintains a some shelters in Cambridge and will be placing more shelters on some their busiest bus routes through their Key Bus Routes program in 2012-2013.
+The City also owns and maintains shelters that were installed prior to the JCDecaux program, or in locations where a JCDecaux shelter was not deemed feasible.
+The MBTA also owns and maintains a some shelters in Cambridge.

 Click here for map of the current location of shelters in the City.